 Bobby and Mia Hiddleston, formerly of Callooh Callay and now behind Soho’s new Bar Swift, echo JB’s prediction.
 “Consumers are educating themselves at a fantastic rate, and they are less willing to believe smoke and mirrors nowadays.
 Next year, we predict a move towards classic serves — nothing weird or obscure, just simple ingredients done properly.”

 Christina Schneider, formerly of Happiness Forgets and now at Som Saa, is also heralding vodka’s rising stocks.
 Until recently, she says, vodka was either cheap or showy, and wound up “drowned in energy drinks, sodas or juices.
-But lately, more and more small produces are focusing on quality rather than packaging.”
+But lately, more and more small producers are focusing on quality rather than packaging.”
 The result?
 “Drinks like vodka Martinis and Clublands are making a comeback.
 And rightfully so.”

 Many of the industry pros we spoke to say that customer service will be a key focus in 2017.
 Aidan Bowie, 2016’s World Class GB Bartender, predicts that “bars will work more towards guest engagement and satisfaction,” and that they’ll do so by imbuing their menus with storytelling and emotions.